Tongsuo-Project/RustyVault/README.md

 ## Feature

-Part of the features provided by Rustyvault are as follows:
+Part of the features provided by RustyVault are as follows:

 * Working Mode
   * standalone process w/HTTP APIs